 Like the sausage curry, this curry also wasn’t served hot enough but I did enjoy the flavors.

-Overall, the restaurant still has some kinks to work out but it does seem promising.
-I’ve really missed having a Japanese curry spot in San Diego so I’m happy to see one available again.
+Overall, I’ve really missed having a Japanese curry spot in San Diego so I’m happy to see one available again.
 I’m looking forward to when the restaurant expands its menu and hours.

 Zen Curry San Diego